 From 2013 to 2020 she was a member of the Corporate Executive Committee at SBB AG, responsible for communications, politics, strategic marketing, sustainability and university collaborations.
 Prior to that she was Head of Communications and member of the Corporate Executive Committee at Swisscom AG.
 From 1990 to 2010 she has held management functions at Ciba-Geigy and Novartis in the field of production, development and human resources.
 She has been the first President of the Novartis Employee Representative Council and Vice President of the Board of Trustees of the Pension Fund.

 She was politically active for many years, e.g., as President of the Christian Democratic Party Baselland, member of the city council in Binningen, board member of CVP Switzerland and as member of the Swiss Parliament.
-She is President of Regio Basiliensis, member of the Board of Trustees of Merian Iselin Clinic and President of the Board of Trustees of Fairtrade Max Havelaar Switzerland.
+She is President of Regio Basiliensis, member of the Board of Trustees of Merian Iselin Clinic and the Swiss Peace Foundation as well as President of the Board of Trustees of Fairtrade Max Havelaar Switzerland.

 Amacker has been a member of the University Council since 2014.